Sinister (film)

-Sinister is a 2012 supernatural horror film directed by Scott Derrickson and written by C. Robert Cargill and Derrickson.
-It stars Ethan Hawke as a struggling true-crime writer whose discovery of videos depicting grisly murders in his new house puts his family in danger.
-Juliet Rylance, Fred Thompson, James Ransone, Clare Foley, and Michael Hall D'Addario appear in supporting roles.
+Sinister is a 2012 supernatural horror film directed by Scott Derrickson, who co-wrote with C. Robert Cargill.
+It stars Ethan Hawke as a struggling true-crime writer whose discovery of snuff films depicting gruesome murders and strange supernatural elements in his new house puts his family in danger.
+Juliet Rylance, Fred Thompson, James Ransone, Clare Foley, and Michael Hall D'Addario are featured in supporting roles.

 Sinister was inspired by a nightmare Cargill had after watching the 2002 film The Ring.
-Principal photography on Sinister began in Autumn of 2011 in Long Island, NY with a production budget of $3 million.
+Principal photography on Sinister began in Autumn of 2011 on Long Island, New York with a production budget of $3 million.
 To add to the authenticity of old home movies and snuff films, the Super 8 segments were shot on actual Super 8 cameras and film stock.
-The film was a co-production between the United States, Canada, and the United Kingdom.

-The film premiered at the SXSW festival on March 10, 2012.
+It premiered at the SXSW festival on March 10, 2012.
 It was released in the United Kingdom on October 5, 2012, and in the United States on October 12.
-Sinister was praised by critics for its acting, direction, cinematography, and atmosphere, but received criticism for its use of jump scares and other horror clichés.
-The film was a box office success, grossing $87.7 million against its budget of $3 million.
-In the years since its release, the film has developed a reputation for its scariness and became a cult classic.
-A 2020 study by Broadband Choices named Sinister the scariest film ever made based on an analysis of viewer heart rates.
+Critics praised its acting, direction, cinematography and atmosphere, but criticised its use of jump scares and other horror clichés.
+It was a box office success, grossing $87.7 million against its budget of $3 million.
+The resulting financial success led to a sequel, released in 2015.

-A sequel was released in 2015.
+It has since developed a reputation for scariness and is considered a cult classic.
+A 2020 study by Broadband Choices named Sinister the scariest film ever made, based on an analysis of viewer heart rates.